achilleleal/BootHTML/README.md

 # BootHTML
 CLI for initializing a web project quickly.
+This project was made for fun & personal use, but feel free to try it out!
 Made using NodeJS.

 ## How to install
 To install this CLI: